 - Do not urinate or urinate small amounts of tea-colored urine.

 Bacterial diseases are caused by harmful bacteria (pathogenic bacteria).
 The vast majority of bacteria do not cause disease, and many bacteria are really useful and even necessary for good health.

-Bacterial diseases occur when pathogenic bacteria enter an area of the body that is normally sterile, such as the bladder, or when they move useful bacteria in places such as the intestines, vagina or mouth.
+Bacterial diseases occur when pathogenic bacteria enter an area of the body that is usually sterile, such as the bladder, or when they move beneficial bacteria in places such as the intestines, vagina, or mouth.